Table of contents

 Genetics

-Genetics seem to contribute to the likelihood of someone being diagnosed with ADHD: three out of four children with ADHD share the disorder with someone in their family.
+Genetics seems to contribute to the likelihood of an ADHD diagnosis: 3 out of 4 children with ADHD share the disorder with someone in their family.
 It’s thought that genes inherited from parents are a significant factor in being diagnosed with ADHD.
-Past research has shown that parents and siblings of ADHD sufferers are more likely to exhibit symptoms of the disorder.
+Past research has shown that parents and siblings of ADHD sufferers are more likely to have symptoms of the disorder.

-A 2018 JAMA Pediatrics study revealed that early premature birth, i.e. children born before the gestational age of 34 weeks, may result in higher levels of ADHD symptoms in preschool and school-age children.
-The study found that genetic and environmental factors did not account for the level of ADHD symptoms in the children studied, suggesting that early-term birth may contain some causality for ADHD symptom intensity.
+A 2018 JAMA Pediatrics study revealed that early premature birth, for example, children born before the gestational age of 34 weeks, may result in higher levels of ADHD symptoms in preschool and school-age children.
+The study found that genetic and environmental factors didn’t account for the level of ADHD symptoms in the children assessed, suggesting that early-term birth may play a factor in the intensity of ADHD symptoms.

-It’s difficult to say because medical researchers are not sure when ADHD manifests.
-Adults who are diagnosed with ADHD may have had the disorder their entire life but failed to notice the symptoms or be properly diagnosed.
+It’s difficult to say whether you can develop ADHD as an adult because medical researchers aren’t sure when ADHD starts.
+If you’re diagnosed with ADHD as an adult, you may have had the disorder your entire life but failed to notice the symptoms or be properly diagnosed.

-The short answer is “no.” ADHD is a mental disorder that currently has no cure, but even the most intense symptoms can be managed with the proper medication and treatment.
-Medications like Vyvanse, Adderall, and Ritalin help alleviate major symptoms in many people, allowing ADHD sufferers to maintain a normal, healthy balance of daily living.
+The short answer is no. ADHD is a mental disorder that currently has no cure, but even the most intense symptoms can be managed with the proper medication and treatment.
+Medications like Vyvanse, Adderall, and Ritalin may help alleviate your major symptoms and let you function more normally.

-For adults, ADHD is diagnosed during consultation with a medical professional who reviews the patient’s medical history and asks a series of questions about potential symptoms.
-For children, questionnaires and observations from family and teachers help determine if the child has ADHD, along with medical exams ruling out other factors.
+As an adult, ADHD is diagnosed during consultation with a medical professional who reviews your medical history and asks a series of questions about potential symptoms.
+For children, questionnaires and observations from family and teachers help determine if the child has ADHD, along with medical exams to rule ing out other factors.

 Subscribe to our blog for the latest health insights and updates